Piers Gaveston, 1st Earl of Cornwall: Questions of sexuality

 It was hinted at by medieval chroniclers, and has been alleged by some modern historians, that the relationship between Gaveston and Edward was sexual.
 The Annales Paulini claims that Edward loved Gaveston "beyond measure", while the Lanercost Chronicle says the intimacy between them was "undue".
 The Chronicle of Melsa states that Edward "particularly delighted in the vice of sodomy", without making special reference to Gaveston.
 The portrayal of Gaveston as homosexual continued in fictional portrayals, such as Christopher Marlowe's play Edward II from the early 1590s, and the 1924 adaptation of that work by Bertolt Brecht and Lion Feuchtwanger.

 Modern historians have been divided on the issue.
 T. F. Tout, writing in 1914, rejected the idea.
 J. S. Hamilton, who wrote a biography of Gaveston in 1988, on the other hand, says that "there is no question that the king and his favourite were lovers".
 Pierre Chaplais, writing a few years later, had more reservations.
-Chaplais cites the fact that Edward had four children with his wife – and even an extra-marital son – as well as the relative silence of contemporary commentators on the topic.
+Chaplais cites the fact that Edward had four children with his wife – and even an extra-marital son – (despite bisexuality being a possibility) as well as the relative silence of contemporary commentators on the topic.
 He also finds it hard to believe that Philip IV of France would have allowed the English king to marry his daughter Isabella if Edward was known to be homosexual.
 Mark Ormrod has pointed out the inherent anachronism of speaking of homosexuality in a medieval context.
 Instead, Ormrod suggests the focus should be on the motivation behind the use of sexuality in contemporary attacks on the King and Gaveston.

 If the king and Gaveston were indeed lovers, the question remains of what effect this had on their respective careers and eventual downfalls.
 John Boswell, in his Christianity, Social Tolerance, and Homosexuality, calls Gaveston Edward's lover, and writes that there is little doubt "that [Edward's] wife and the barons of England were violently hostile to Edward's sexual proclivities, although he more than fulfilled his royal duties by fathering four children with Isabella".
 Boswell argues that Edward and Gaveston fell victim to a new-found concern about sexual morals among the secular powers of Europe, manifested shortly before in the trial of the Knights Templar in 1307.
 This interpretation is disputed by Hamilton.
 "The favourite was murdered because of his control of patronage," writes Hamilton, "not because of his access to the king's bedchamber".
 This same view is also expressed by Roy Martin Haines, in his 2003 biography of Edward II.